dosiss/msct-demo-netlify/content/articles/twin-fruits-of-santa-renowned-gameplay-features-with-new-theme.md

 title: 'Twin Fruits of Santa: renowned gameplay features with new theme'
 description: 'Find out everything you need to know about the new Twin Fruits of Santa release from Mascot gaming to enjoy the amazing mechanics and atmosphere of the winter holidays.'
 img: img_blog_santa-main.jpg
-heading: 'Twin Fruits of Santa &ndash; high&dash;quality festive gambling from Mascot Gaming'
+heading: 'Twin Fruits of Santa - high&dash;quality festive gambling from Mascot Gaming'
 shortDescr: 'Find out everything you need to know about the new Twin Fruits of Santa release from Mascot Gaming to enjoy the amazing mechanics and atmosphere of the winter holidays.'
 archiveDate: 2022-01-13
 ---
-Mascot Gaming is a [casino slots developer](https://mascot.games/blog-fruit-slots-by-top-casino-slot-developer-double-review.html) famous for releasing fruit slots that feature interesting and unique gameplay mechanics as well as a stunning atmosphere.
-Twin Fruits of Santa is its latest slot that is already available as a [demo](https://mascot.games/twin-fruits-of-santa.html) on our website and as a full version for real-money gambling on all the websites of the partner casinos.
+Mascot Gaming is a [casino slots developer](https://mascot.games/blog/fruit-slots-by-top-casino-slot-developer-double-review) famous for releasing fruit slots that feature interesting and unique gameplay mechanics as well as a stunning atmosphere.
+Twin Fruits of Santa is its latest slot that is already available as a [demo](https://mascot.games/twin-fruits-of-santa) on our website and as a full version for real-money gambling on all the websites of the partner casinos.

-Twin Fruits of Santa is one of the classic yet [innovate slots](https://mascot.games/blog-mascot-gaming-rolls-out-major-updates.html) from the provider due to “Twin Reels” feature and 1024 available paylines.
+Twin Fruits of Santa is one of the classic yet [innovate slots](https://mascot.games/blog/mascot-gaming-rolls-out-major-updates) from the provider due to “Twin Reels” feature and 1024 available paylines.
 This time Mascot gives players from all around the globe to celebrate winter holidays with its latest release.

 **Technical information**

-Mascot Gaming [casino slots developer](https://mascot.games/blog-fruit-slots-by-top-casino-slot-developer-double-review.html) makes sure that its releases are accessible for all the players making them compatible with any HTML5 browser and latest Twin Fruits of Santa is not an exception.
+Mascot Gaming [casino slots developer](https://mascot.games/blog/fruit-slots-by-top-casino-slot-developer-double-review) makes sure that its releases are accessible for all the players making them compatible with any HTML5 browser and latest Twin Fruits of Santa is not an exception.
 There are 4 reels places in 5 rows that include 1024 pay lines, which combined with medium volatility of the slot and average hit rate of 39.2% and RTP of 95.5% secure good chances of winning for every player.
 This technical aspects put the slot in the golden spot in terms of ratio between risk and rewards levels.

 The reels of Twin Fruits of Santa feature 12 symbols including Wild.
 Here are all of them from the highest- to lowest-paying ones: